gatech-csl/jes/working-on-jes/launching-jes.md

 ### Java Classpath (-cp)

 The Java classpath controls where Java loads classes from.
+Usually, these are JAR files -- ZIP files full of compiled classes.
 JES contains a bunch of Java classes, whose source code lives in the `jes/java` folder.
+Ant compiles them into a JAR named `jes/classes.jar`.
-It also contains a few JAR's, which are ZIP files full of compiled classes.
-All of JES's JAR's were written by other people, and they live in `dependencies/jars`.

-When launching JES, all the JAR's need to be on the classpath, and so do all of the JES classes.
+It also contains several JAR's written by other people, which live in `dependencies/jars`.
+When launching JES, its own JAR needs to be on the classpath, as well as all the JAR's in `dependencies/jars`.

 The classpath is different from other properties, because it's set using a `-cp` option, like:

-    -cp one.jar:another.jar:classes
+    -cp jes/classes.jar:one.jar:another.jar

-The generic launchers both assume that the compiled JES classes live in the `jes/classes` directory, but the OS X .app launcher assumes that they have been assembled into a `.jar` file, living in `jes/classes.jar`.
+If you need to add more JAR's, just put them in `dependencies/jars`, and the launchers and Ant will start loading them automatically.

 ### Python Home/Path (python.home and python.path)

 These properties control where Jython finds `.py` files to load.
-JES's own Python code lives in `jes/python`, but it also needs to load the Python standard library, because Jython's JAR file doesn't contain the library.
+JES's own Python code lives in `jes/python`, and there is some extra code in `dependencies/python`, but it also needs to load the Python standard library, because Jython's JAR file doesn't contain the library.

-So, `python.home` needs to be set to the directory that the bundled copy of Jython lives in, and `python.path` needs to be set to the directory that contains JES's Python code.
+So, `python.home` needs to be set to the directory that the bundled copy of Jython lives in, and `python.path` needs to include `jes/python` and `dependencies/python`.

 ### Python Cache Directory (python.cachedir)